 Publication Ethics and Plagiarism Policy

-International Journal of Educational Methodology (IJEM) do not require all authors of a paper to sign the letter of submission, nor do they impose an order on the list of authors.
-The corresponding author is responsible for having ensured that this agreement has been reached that all authors have agreed to be listed and approved the paper submission to the journal, and for managing all communication between the journal and all co-authors, before and after publication.
+International Journal of Educational Methodology (IJEM) do not require all authors to sign the letter of submission.
+The corresponding author is responsible ensure that all authors have agreed to be listed and approved the paper submission to the journal, and for approved managing all communication between the journal and all co-authors, before and after publication.
 All manuscripts are checked for plagiarism using iThenticate tool by IJEM.
 Authors should strictly avoid plagiarism, including self-plagiarism.
-The manuscripts of which similarity report results exceeding 15% would not be considered for publication by IJEM.
-Papers submitted to IJEM must be original and not published or submitted for publication elsewhere.
+Manuscripts with over 15% overlapping from the similarity report results exceeding 15% would not be considered for publication by IJEM.
+Papers submitted to IJEM must be original and not be published or submitted for publication elsewhere.

-Editor thoroughly checks submitted manuscripts in order to identify and prevent the publication of papers where research misconduct has occurred.
+The editorial board will thoroughly checks submitted manuscripts in order to identify and prevent from possible research misconduct regarding the publication of papers with IJEM.
 If a research misconduct is identified, according to Editor’s and reviewers’ feedback, corresponding author is responsible for retracting or correcting articles.

 IJEM is a member of CrossCheck, an initiative to help editors verify the originality of submitted manuscripts.